 “Student engagement can take many forms, and can be as simple as attending a lecture or speaking with a tutor,” said Mel Joyner, when asked about the University’s approach to engaging with its student body.
 “It’s a choice, but also part of the lived experience, and varies from student to student.”

-The University’s new Director of Student Services has formally been in post since November 2015, and the former Associate Dean for Teaching and Learning in the Faculty of Health and Human Sciences is under no illusion as to some of the challenges that lie ahead for higher education over the coming years.
-But, with her teams in Careers and Employability, Complaints and Appeals, Learning Support and Wellbeing, and the student-facing elements of Residence Life, she is focused on creating a culture of engagement that is both enabling and inclusive.
+Mel formally began her post as the University’s Director of Student Services in November 2015, and the former Associate Dean for Teaching and Learning in the Faculty of Health and Human Sciences was under no illusion as to some of the challenges that lay ahead for higher education over the coming years.
+But, with her teams in Careers and Employability, Complaints and Appeals, Learning Support and Wellbeing, and the student-facing elements of Residence Life, she was focused on creating a culture of engagement that is both enabling and inclusive.